Our new Public Hunt Drawing system will provide new convenience and benefits to hunters.

-Applications can be submitted beginning in early July up until the Application Deadline for each Hunt Category.
+Applications can be submitted beginning July 1 up until the Application Deadline for each Hunt Category.

 No, applications are only accepted online and any mailed paper applications will be returned to the sender.
 It will be necessary for you to access a computer (available at your local public library) or get help from someone who has internet access.

 No, TPWD is no longer printing or mailing the booklet, but we will offer a downloadable PDF of the Drawn Hunt Catalog on the new online system.